Perfect Pairings: When Chianti’s Italian Flavors met Grover’s Fine Wines

 One of the evening’s highlights was Pesce Fritto, crispy fried fish served with a zesty wine cocktail dip.
 Its perfect partner was Grover Soirée Brut Chenin Blanc.

 With lively bubbles and refreshing acidity, the sparkling wine cut beautifully through the richness of the fried fish.
 Notes of green apple and citrus in the wine echoed the tangy dip, while its effervescence lifted the crunch with elegance.
-A pairing that was at once bright, refined, and proof that sparkling wine can be the ultimate match for fried food.
+This pairing was at once bright, refined, and proof that sparkling wine can be the ultimate match for fried food.

 Fettuccine alla Bolognese + Vijay Amritraj Reserve